-Cyclotron Road is a fellowship program that supports leading technology innovators as they advance a project with the potential for global impact.
-Since 2015, we have awarded more than $10 million to 28 innovators who have gone on to generate more than $48 million in early stage funding to support their projects.
+Cyclotron Road is a fellowship program that supports leading entrepreneurial scientists as they advance a project with the potential for global impact.
+Since 2015, we have awarded more than $13 million to 41 fellows who have gone on to generate more than $48 million in early stage funding to support their projects.

 How it works